 Student's with an IEP also have the option to take a GLE: Learning Strategies course once a year (up to a total of 4 credits).
 GLE aims to help with the development of learning skills and strategies essential for success in secondary school and for post-secondary destinations.
 The GLE course is taught by Special Education Resource Teachers with the support of an Educational Assistant.

-1) Giftedness: The Gifted Intensive Support Program (ISP) offers courses in core subject areas, including English, History, Geography, Math, Science and French.
+Giftedness: The Gifted Intensive Support Program (ISP) is open to students with a Gifted designation who live in the DMCI catchment.
+DMCI offers courses in core subject areas, including English, History, Geography, Math, Science and French.
 Gifted classes at DMCI are self-contained and the curriculum is accommodated to meet the learning needs of gifted students.
 Course delivery is differentiated by breadth in that the content explores broad-based themes, and by depth and pace of topics.
 Inquiry-based learning organized around essential questions is a general focus of the program.

-4) Developmental Disabilities: Our program for students with Developmental Disabilities includes two self-contained classes with alternative programs staffed by three Special Education Resource Teachers, two Educational Assistants, and a half-time Special Needs Assistant.
-Curriculum covers Language Arts, Math, Social Studies, Phys.
-Ed., and Life Skills, including wood-working, cooking, shopping, and a Co-op program.
+Developmental Disabilities: Our program for students with Developmental Disabilities includes three self-contained classes with alternative programs staffed by three Special Education Resource Teachers, six Educational Assistants, and a full-time Special Needs Assistant.
+The curriculum covers Language Arts, Math, Social Studies, Phys.
+Ed., and Life Skills, including woodworking, cooking, shopping, and a Co-op program.

-Please contact ACL Shannon Russell for more information.
+Please contact our ACL of Special Education Ms. Kirk (Gillian.Kirk@tdsb.on.ca) for more information.